Bound by Corruption by BelovedStranger

 She did it again.
 Sesshomaru snarled.
 She grinned.

-Then she felt his hand graze her inner thigh, her only warning.
+His hand grazed her inner thigh, her only warning.
 He cupped her, the wet cloth of her undergarments no deterrent.
 She felt his touch like a blazing torch.
 Kagome cried out and lost her rhythm.

-Even as he rubbed her most secret place, he wrapped his hand around hers, forcing her to continue stroking him, following the pace of his fingers against her folds.
-Making her want that part of him to rub against that part of her instead.
+Even as he rubbed her most secret place, he wrapped his hand around hers, forcing her to continue stroking him, following the pace of his fingers against her engorged folds.
+Making her want that part of him to rub against that part of her.
 Before she realized what she was doing, she was moving her hips, trying to rub against his wicked fingers harder.
 Faster.

 But Sesshomaru kept the same, unhurried pace.
 Ramping up her desire, enflaming her further.
 Unbearably.